Place d'Italie station: Platforms

 Each stopping point has an elliptical vault and an Andreu-Motte style decoration, but the characteristic benches and seats have been gradually removed over the years.

 The terminus of Line 5 is in the form of a curved station with two lanes framing a central platform.
 The Motte style is only represented by two yellow luminous strips, while the platform has a few white sit-stand bars.
-Bevelled white ceramic tiles cover the walls, vault and tympans.
-The advertising frames are metallic and the name of the station is written in capital letters on enamelled plates.
+Bevelled white ceramic tiles cover the walls, vault, and tunnel exits.
+The advertising frames are metallic, and the name of the station is written in capital letters on enamelled plates.

 The platforms of Line 6 are of standard configuration.
-Two in number, they are separated by the metro tracks in the center.
-The decoration is materialized by two blue luminous strips and tympans treated in blue flat tiling, except to the right of the access outlets.
-The latter are covered with white beveled tiles, as are the walls and the vault.
-The advertising frames are metallic and the name of the station is written on enamelled plates, with an unusual font for the Paris metro.
+Two in number, they are separated by the metro tracks in the centre.
+The decoration is materialized by two blue luminous strips and tunnel exits treated in blue flat tiling, except to the right of the access outlets.
+The latter are covered with white bevelled tiles, as are the walls and the vault.
+The advertising frames are metallic, and the name of the station is written on enamelled plates, with an unusual font for the Paris metro.
 The seats are Akiko style blue.

 The Line 7 station is also available.
-It has two green light luminous and Akiko seats of the same color.
-Bevelled white ceramic tiles cover the piers, the vault, the tympanums and the outlets of the corridors.
-The advertising frames are a faience honey color and the name of the station is also faience in the style of the original CMP.
+It has two green light luminous and Akiko seats of the same colour.
+Bevelled white ceramic tiles cover the piers, the vault, the tunnel exits and the outlets of the corridors.
+The advertising frames are a faience honey colour and the name of the station is also faience in the style of the original CMP.